AdaCore/cuda/doc/performances.rst

 position is significant.

-To improve this performance, an Ada extension is available when compiling with :switch:`-gnatX`.
+To improve this performance, an Ada extension is available when compiling with :switch:`-gnatX0`.
 This extension indicates that the lower bound of the array is known at compile-time.
 If this lower bound is a constant, it will remove both the need for loading that lower bound and doing a subtraction when computing the offset.
 E.g.: